The Walking Dead: Saints & Sinners: Reception

-The game received "generally favorable reviews" from critics according to review aggregator Metacritic.
+The game received "generally favorable reviews" from critics according to review aggregator website Metacritic.

-IGN enjoyed the story, and highlighted the morally grey choices the player had to make, "Saints & Sinners’ ending depends entirely on the decisions you make throughout the campaign too, few of which are decidedly ‘good’ or ‘evil".
+IGN enjoyed the story, and highlighted the morally grey choices the player had to make, "Saints & Sinners' ending depends entirely on the decisions you make throughout the campaign too, few of which are decidedly 'good' or 'evil".
 While criticizing the survival elements as chore-like, Destructoid praised the horror aspects of the title, feeling that it made the player consider every action, "Even an event as rote as walking through an abandoned house is fear-inducing, as you slowly grip each door handle with the assumption that a (well-animated) zombie could be staring you in the face".
 PC Gamer liked the way tension increased throughout Saints & Sinners, "With each day that passes, the available supplies in the world dwindle, while the number of zombies shuffling around increases.
 This means crafting new equipment is not simply a way to empower yourself, but imperative for keeping up with the ever-growing threat".

 The Washington Post criticized the performance of the title, stating, "Playing the game on an i5-4690K computer with a second-generation Nvidia Titan X graphics card, I encountered plenty of frame-rate hiccups as well as audio glitches where the sound dropped in or out".
 UploadVR felt that the game felt incredibly immersive because of its overlapping systems, "The degree of control, mixed with the tactile interaction, really helps root you in its world in a way few other VR games have replicated".
-Road to VR liked the time limit present in most levels, writing "It’s a clever, anxiety-ridden way of making you assess things quickly".
+Road to VR liked the time limit present in most levels, writing "It's a clever, anxiety-ridden way of making you assess things quickly".

 It was nominated for Best VR/AR at The Game Awards 2020, as well as Immersive Reality Game of the Year from the Academy of Interactive Arts & Sciences during the 24th Annual D.I.C.E.
 Awards.